Xaelias/advent-of-code.py/2023/day/10/README.md

 In the above diagram, the `S` tile is still a 90-degree `F` bend: you can tell because of how the adjacent pipes connect to it.

-Unfortunately, there are also many pipes that** aren't connected to the loo**p!
+Unfortunately, there are also many pipes that **aren't connected to the loop**!
 This sketch shows the same loop as above:

     -L|F7
     7S-7|